 Travel costs for transportation, lodging and subsistence, and related items are allowable under the TRGP Equipment/Training Program with prior approval from the COPS Office.
-Payment for allowable travel costs will be in accordance with 2 C.F.R. § 200.474 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards) as adopted by the U.S. Department of Justice in 2 C.F.R. § 2800.101.
+Payment for allowable travel costs will be in accordance with 2 C.F.R. § 200.474.

 TRGP-E/T will fund award-related travel costs for the recipient agency or other (nonrecipient) individuals to attend training and technical assistance conferences, seminars, or classes or to visit a site specified in the original application.
 Allowable expenses for award-related lodging, meals, and incidental expenses that were included in the application were approved by the COPS Office as part of your agency's TRGP-E/T award and final budget.
-For more information, please refer to award condition #3 on page 34, "Allowable Costs."
+For more information, please refer to award condition "Allowable Costs."